Fierce winds and dry weather threaten to worsen biggest wildfire in Texas’ history | KRDO

 • Four more fires burning: The Windy Deuce Fire in Moore County has burned through 142,000 acres and was 60% contained as of Friday, according to the Texas A&M Forest Service.
 The Grape Vine Creek Fire in Gray County has spread through 30,000 acres and is 60% contained.
 The Magenta Fire in Oldham County has destroyed 3,297 acres and is 85% contained.
 And the 687 Reamer fire in Hutchinson County has scorched 2,000 and is 10% contained.

-• Cause of fire under investigation: State officials said Friday they were investigating to find the origin of the massive Smokehouse Creek Fire and trying to figure out what caused the blaze to ignite.
+• Cause of fire under investigation: State officials said Friday they were investigating to find the origin of the massive Smokehouse Creek Fire and what caused the blaze to ignite.

 • Fire risk comes on holiday: The heightened fire risk comes as Texans prepare to celebrate the state’s Independence Day on Saturday, prompting urgent warnings from officials to exercise extreme caution when using fireworks.